Rural Tailgates: 5 Hot Tips For Importing to Remote Australia

 Depending on where your site is located this can be a costly option for deliveries to remote Australia.
 If you can imagine this would involve sending a driver 400- 1200km for rural delivery, unloading the container and sending the driver back to the metro area with an empty vehicle.
 Perhaps two days later the goods would be emptied and you would request the driver to return to collect the empty container.
 Once again he/she has to travel another 400-1200km one way empty to return and collect your cargo.
 You should expect to pay at least double the price of a live unload if you choose this option and you will certainly need to look at extending Free Days with the shipping line before committing to this delivery method.

 Container Unpack – Loose Delivery

-The positives of choosing the container unpack option include avoiding rural tailgate and potential detention fees should you keep the container beyond the Free Time.
+The positive of choosing the container unpack option includes; avoiding rural tailgate and potential detention fees should you keep the container beyond the Free Time.
 However, the container unpack itself, and the subsequent delivery by road, can be costly.
 It is always worth comparing prices when considering a container unpack solution.

 5. Prepare Additional Budget

 The reality of shipping to rural destinations in Australia is that additional costs will be involved.
 The best way to ensure you do not incur any nasty financial surprises is to obtain rates prior to organising your shipment.